 Most folks I know don’t remember hating them until 2010 or so.
 They were just a team we beat.
 Losing to them was straight up shameful.
-Now they’re trying to scandalize us and troll us with asinine marquees and it’s just weird.
+Now they’re trying to scandalize us and troll us with asinine messages on marquees and it’s just weird.
 T’was it always thus and we just never picked up on it?
-(It is hard to pick up on things from Starkville —their signal is so weak.)

-The former coach of their arch rival coming here?
+The former coach of their arch rival coming here, and not in a pine box?
 Sure, that’s something.
 But if deep down enmity hath always existed between Auburn and Mississippi State, I guess we have to thank Shug.

 Nov.
 9, 1974.
 Jackson.
 Three bench-clearing fights.
 Offensive inconsistency.
 Cussing.
 Cowbells.
-Oh the cowbells!
+More cowbells.

-Yes, Auburn won, 24-20—and he did give Mississippi State credit for “coming back and making one helluva game of it”—but Shug blamed the damned ding-dong din of the bells for making it close by twice causing Auburn to go off sides and for a fumble at the six-yard line.
-He was “disgusted.”
+Yes, Auburn won, 24-20—and he did give Mississippi State credit for “coming back and making one helluva game of it”—but Shug blamed the damned ding-dong din of the bells for twice causing Auburn to go off sides and for a fumble at the six-yard line.
+He was, he said, “disgusted.”
 He didn’t hide it.